-Former Malaysian PM Found Guilty Of Looting Sovereign Fund
+Former Malaysian Prime Minister Found Guilty Of Looting Sovereign Fund

-Former Malaysian PM Found Guilty Of Looting Sovereign Fund
+Former Malaysian Prime Minister Found Guilty Of Looting Sovereign Fund

 Malaysia's former Prime Minister Najib Razak has been found guilty on all counts in the first of his multiple corruption trials over a massive scheme to divert billions from a state investment fund to several personal accounts, including his.

-The landmark criminal case involving the 1Malaysia Development Berhad, or 1MBD sovereign wealth fund, has not only ensnared Najib, but other prominent Malaysian figures and Goldman Sachs, one of the world's largest investment banks.
+The landmark criminal case involving the 1Malaysia Development Berhad, or 1MDB sovereign wealth fund, has not only ensnared Najib, but other prominent Malaysian figures and Goldman Sachs, one of the world's largest investment banks.

 "After considering all evidence in this trial, I find that the prosecution has successfully proven its case beyond a reasonable doubt," Kuala Lumpur High Court Judge Mohamad Nazlan Mohamad Ghazali said.